 An air handler contains the parts that move the air throughout your home, called the blower.
 It is typically set inside the home and operates with both the heating and cooling parts of your HVAC system.
 If you take a quick glance at an air handler, it might closely resemble a furnace.
 Air handlers can operate with an air conditioner and holds the indoor coil, used to cool and heat your home depending on which system it’s working with.

 Air handler vs Heat Pump

 Similar to how an air handler can work with an air conditioner, an air handler works as a team with your heat pump.
 Heat pumps are used to control your comfort by transferring heat, rather than generating it, and the air handler helps move all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
 This puzzles some of our customers, but it's not that complicated and we're happy to explain the difference.
 An air handler has the blower, and several other components in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one component of many.

 Here’s what you ought to know about air handlers: if you’re looking for a conventional furnace or air conditioner, you’ll probably never need to know what an air handler is because it’s probable you won’t need one.
 However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air conditioners contain the condenser and are typically set outside the home.
 One of the most common confusions with air conditioners is that they cool the existing air in your home.
-Air conditioners actually pull out heat from inside your home through a number of parts within your system and expel it outside.
+Air conditioners actually pull out heat from inside your home through a number of components inside your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.